paxdotdev/docs/src/reference-concepts.md

 **Using** primitives is easy.
 Any place you can use a component in a template, you can use a `primitive` instance in exactly the same way.
 For example, `<Stacker />` is a component, but `<Rectangle />` is a primitive.
 They are consumed the same way.

 **Authoring** primitives is more advanced.
 This should be better documented (TODO) — for now, refer to `pax-std/pax-std-primitives/src/*` and `pax-std/src/lib.rs`.
+Primitives are authored in an engine-adjacent context, where certain imports are disallowed to avoid circular dependencies.

+This complexity is due to Pax's [compilation model](/reference-compilation-model), where the userland logic is ultimately a _dependency of_ the engine, instead of the other way around.
+This is normally papered over when writing normal components and applications — the compiler handles this dependency inversion.
+When writing primitives, it is useful to comprehend this distinction.

-Primitives are authored in an "engine-adjacent" context, where certain imports are disallowed to avoid circular dependencies.
-This complexity is due to Pax's compilation model.
-Separately, primitives are exposed to userland (e.g. for importing and using `<Group />`) through the `pax_primitive` macro.
-This macro
+Primitives are exposed to userland (e.g. for importing and using `<Group />`) through the `pax_primitive` macro — you can find examples of this in `pax-std/src/lib.rs`.

 ## Templates

+Templates declare the

  - Expressions
  - Properties & Settings